-Seasonal affective disorder (SAD) is a kind of depression that occurs at a certain time of the year, usually in the winter.
+Seasonal affective disorder (SAD) is a type of depression that occurs at a certain time of the year, usually in the winter.

 SAD may begin during the teen years or in adulthood.
 Like other forms of depression, it occurs more often in women than in men.

-People who live in places with long winter nights are at greater risk for SAD.
+People who live in places with long winter nights are at greater risk of SAD.
 A less common form of the disorder involves depression during the summer months.

 Symptoms usually build up slowly in the late autumn and winter months.
 Symptoms are usually the same as with other forms of depression: